All Products

 Note

-• Signed URL format: http://DomainName/FileName?{sign=<md5hash>&time=<timestamp>}
+• URL with authentication parameters: http://DomainName/FileName?{sign=<md5hash>&time=<timestamp>}

-• URL format used for origin fetch: http://DomainName/FileName
+• URL used for origin fetch: http://DomainName/FileName

-• If the values do not match, the authentication fails and the server returns an HTTP 403 error.
+• If the values do not match, the authentication fails, and the server returns an HTTP 403 error.

 Signed URL example

-• Sample conditions
+• Example conditions

 http://domain.example.com/test.flv